tcassanelli/pyoof/README.rst

 Usage
 =====
 To use the pyoof package is straight forward.
-First define your observational data in the established fits file format and then execute!
+First define your observational data in the established FITS file format and then execute!

 .. code-block:: python